-Preventing autism after epilepsyMay 7th, 2012 in Autism spectrum disorders /
+Preventing autism after epilepsyMay 7, 2012 in Medicine & Health / Autism spectrum disorders

 (Medical Xpress) -- Early-life seizures are known to be associated with autism, and studies indicate that about 40 percent of patients with autism also have epilepsy.
 A study from Boston Childrens Hospital finds a reason for the link, and suggests that an existing drug, already shown to be safe in children, could help prevent autism from developing in newborns who have seizures.
 Findings were published May 2 in the online journal PLoS ONE.

 Led by Frances Jensen, MD, in the Department of Neurology and the F.M.
 Kirby Neurobiology Center at Boston Childrens Hospital, the study suggests that seizures over-activate a biochemical pathway previously linked to autism, known as the mTOR pathway, and that this alters the fast-forming circuitry in infants developing brains.

 In a rat model, Jensen and colleagues showed that early seizures not only resulted in epilepsy later in life, but also produced autistic-like behavior.
 They further showed that disabling the mTOR pathway by giving the drug rapamycin before and after seizures prevented development of abnormal patterns of connections (synapses) between brain cells, reduced later-life seizures and eased autistic-like symptoms.